Southern Tuscany – 6 nights

 Using shortening options: 9-14km per day, 3-4 hrs (using lifts)

 Getting up to the hilltop towns at the end of each day always makes it seem harder!
 Walking mainly on tracks.
+Shortening or missing days using taxis is generally not possible.
 Highest point on route: 600m.

 Medium: Average cumulative uphill stretches (CUSs) 508m (170m-760m) per day.

 Easy-medium: CUSs 349m (170m – 510m) using shortening options.